harvard-library/inscriptio/DEV_NOTES.md

 One thing to especially watch out for - [Paranoia](https://github.com/radar/paranoia) uses a default scope to hide soft-deleted records.
 I suggest at minimum reading through the readme for [Paranoia](https://github.com/radar/paranoia) before doing any work in models or at the Rails console.

 ### pluck_all
-In versions of Rails < 4, `pluck` can only be used on a single column.
-Inscriptio uses an initializer located at `ROOT/config/pluck_all.rb` to add a `pluck_all` method to ActiveRecord relations and base classes, to allow convenient memory-efficient operations on multiple columns.
+In versions of Rails < 4, the `pluck` method can only be used on a single column.
+Inscriptio uses an initializer located at `ROOT/config/pluck_all.rb` to add a `pluck_all` method to the `ActiveRecord::Relation` and `ActiveRecord::Base` classes, to allow convenient memory-efficient operations on multiple columns.

 The basic code is taken from [here](http://meltingice.net/2013/06/11/pluck-multiple-columns-rails/), and wrapped in an `ActiveSupport::Concern`

+Documentation for Rails 3.2 API objects and methods can be found here: http://rails.documentation.codyrobbins.com/3.2.13/

 ## Git Integration